 Another thing to be prepared for: the very real possibility that you won’t make it to the top since the second half is dramatically steeper (hiking the first half of Gros Piton is still a feat to be proud of).
 And the trek back down Gros Piton is almost as harrowing as the hike up.
 Hiking or running shoes are a must for staying on your feet during the steep descent.

 Should you consider yourself among the “hardcore enthusiast” set and want to brave Petit Piton, seek out a local guide, usually found near the Soufriere waterfront or by the town’s police station.
-(You’ll need a permit from St. Lucia’s Forest and Lands Department, website currently under construction, which can be reached at 758-450-2231.)
+(You’ll need a permit from St. Lucia’s Forest and Lands Department)

 If the Pitons sound a bit daunting, there’s an easier option with stunning views of its own—the Tet Paul Nature Trail.
 A gentler 45-minute hike pays off with views of not only the Pitons, but also the islands Martinique and St. Vincent in the distance.